joshed-io/reveal-hugo/README.md

 - `reveal_hugo.load_default_plugins`: If set to true (default), the plugins included by default are loaded.
 These are markdown, highlight.js, notes and zoom.
 - `reveal_hugo.plugins`: (see below) An array of additional Reveal.js plugins to load.
 The appropriate files will need to have been copied into the `static` or content directory.
 See here for a [big list of plugins](https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware) you can try.
 The original implementation used to accept an array of javascript files (e.g. `["plugin/gallery/gallery.plugin.js"]`), but now reveal-hugo can fully load plugin javascript and css.
 To enable this mode, You need to provide an array of plugin definition objects with `name`, `source` and an optional `css`, `verbatim` and `order` fields.
 Reveal-hugo will try to load the plugins at the path specified by `source`.
 If `verbatim=true` is used, the path is tried as-is.
 Otherwise, the path is resolved from the content dir or `static` dir.
 Finally, the `reveal_cdn` is prepended to the path if no other conditions are satisfied.
 The `order` field controls the order of javascript loading and will seldomly used.
 See [plugin-example](https://reveal-hugo.dzello.com/plugin-example/) for a plugin walkthrough.

-This is how parameters will look in your `config.toml`:
+This is how parameters will look in your `hugo.toml`:

 ```TOML
 [params.reveal_hugo]